Up from slavery /

 Tuskegee Institute.

-Christian biography.
-Educators --United States--Biography.
 African American educators --Biography.
-College presidents--United States--Biography.